B1nus/wezy/README.md

 Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html), [LÖVE](https://www.love2d.org/), [Rust](https://www.rust-lang.org/) and [Zig](https://ziglang.org/).
 A great first language and a great next language to learn after Scratch.
 It will introduce low level concepts such as floating point numbers and bitwise operations.
 # Goals
 - simplicity
+> [!NOTE]
+> 1. It's hard to know if something is a function or method
+>  - Only functions
+> 3. There are too many implicit number rules
+>  - Have one integer type
+>  - Have one integer type and one byte type
+>  - Have a integer type which is a collective name for all integers
+>  - Explicit number conversion

 # Mvp
 - only wasm core
 - only wasi preview 1